About

 Litigation and Legal Advocacy

-Our legal department writes letters, talks to government agencies and, if necessary, files lawsuits on behalf of clients whose rights have been violated.
-With only three full-time attorneys on staff, we must be very selective in the cases we choose.
-We receive approximately 10,000 requests for assistance each year, and litigate 50-70 cases with the assistance of approximately 100 volunteer cooperating attorneys.
+Our legal department investigates requests for legal assistance, writes demand letters to government agencies, files amicus briefs in line with our issue areas, and files lawsuits on behalf of clients whose rights have been violated.
+The legal department receives approximately 2,000 requests for assistance each year and litigates a select number of cases with the support of volunteer cooperating attorneys and other nonprofit organizations.
 Learn more about our legal work, including our docket of recent cases.

 Public Policy and Legislation